MayankSharma001/Automation-Bash/README.md

 # Automation-Bash

 ### About This Repository
-  - This repository highlights a collection of automation projects built using Bash scripting, specifically tailored for system administration tasks.
+  - This repository contains a collection of automation projects built using Bash scripting, specifically created for system administration tasks.

   -  Each script aims to tackle practical challenges, optimize workflows, and solve real-world problems encountered by system administrators.